ricardoalcocer/acspushmod/README.md

 Before you use this library, you need to:

 * Make sure your Titanium App is provisioned for Cloud Services.
-* Obtain your Google Cloud Messaging credentials and Apple Push Notifications Certificate as explined [here](http://docs.appcelerator.com/titanium/3.0/#!/guide/Push_Notifications)
+* Obtain your Google Cloud Messaging credentials and Apple Push Notifications Certificate as explained [here](http://docs.appcelerator.com/titanium/3.0/#!/guide/Push_Notifications)

 ## Usage